Noel David: Early life

-When he was 5 years old his family moved to Hyderabad from Puducherry.
+When he was five years old, his family moved to Hyderabad from Puducherry.
 Still, one of his siblings (elder brother) is living in Puducherry.
 He attended All Saints High School which has produced test players like Abid Ali, Syed Kirmani, Mohammad Azharuddin and Venkatapathy Raju.
-Already a 100 and 200 m athlete, his fielding developed with coach Sampath Kumar.
+Already a 100-metre and 200 metre athlete, his fielding developed under coach Sampath Kumar.

 Career

-David was a bowling all-rounder - a decent off-break bowler and a lower order batsman.
+David was a bowling all-rounder - a decent off-break bowler and a lower-order batsman.
 He was an excellent fielder.
-David scored a double century in just his second game as part of Hyderabad's record 944.
+David scored a double-century in just his second game as part of Hyderabad's record 944.

-Sachin Tendulkar is believed to have asked "Noel who?" when he learned that Noel David was the replacement for the injured Javagal Srinath during India's 1997 tour of West Indies.
-Noel David in a later interview clarified Sachin never said that statement, and it was Ajit Wadekar who did.
+Sachin Tendulkar is believed to have asked "Noel who?" when he learned that David was the replacement for the injured Javagal Srinath during India's 1997 tour of West Indies.
+David in a later interview clarified Sachin never said that statement, and it was Ajit Wadekar who did.

-On the other hand, former BCCI secretary Jaywant Lele confirmed there was something fishy about the selection of the unheard-of Noel David from Hyderabad as a replacement for injured speedster Javagal Srinath on the tour.
+On the other hand, former BCCI secretary Jaywant Lele confirmed there was something fishy about the selection of the unheard-of David.

 Sunil Gavaskar once said that he was the greatest ever fielder for Indian cricket team; along with Caribbean commentator Tony Cozier, Gavaskar compared David with Jonty Rhodes.